-In the 2017/2018 and the 2018/2019 financial year the Tribunal spent 157 days and 146 days in hearings, respectively.
+In the 2017/2018 and the 2018/2019 financial year the Tribunal spent 157 days and 146 days in hearings respectively.
 This budget provides for 202 hearing days.
-In considering the impact of COVID-19 and case activity in the first months of the year we have reduced this to 163 days

 The additional capacity required and referred to in section 9.4 of this document will improve the efficiency of the Tribunal but at the same time will impact on all costs associated with the adjudicative process.